 Lifeforce is based on a book called The Space Vampires, by Colin Wilson.
 As the film’s credits roll, you might be mistaken for thinking it was actually based on a book called The Sexy Nude Space Vampires.
-I know I was.
-The sexy nude space vampire is a young Mathilda May, prowling the streets of London and the surrounding area with her boobs out, and seducing elderly farmers who can’t believe their luck on windswept roadsides.
+There's a lot of nudity in the delightful form of a young Mathilda May (playing the sexy nude space vampire), prowling the streets of London and the surrounding country roads with her boobs out, seducing elderly farmers who can’t quite believe their luck.
 Thankfully, the elderly farmers remain fully clothed.

-That vampires originated from outer space, and have visited Earth before, giving rise to the folklore that we know and love today, is an interesting concept.
+The premise, that vampires originated from outer space and have visited Earth before, giving rise to the folklore that we know and love today, is an interesting one.
 I’m surprised it hasn’t really been done since, at least not to my knowledge.
 Lifeforce doesn’t explore the idea to any great extent, save for some philosophical musings from Finlay, as it’s more interested in nudity, carnage, and over the top light shows.